Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-Tender smoked Pork Belly Burnt Ends are a treat every BBQ-lover craves!
-This delectable recipe for smoked pork belly is easy to make with minimal prep, and every bite is so flavorful.
+Tender Pork Belly Burnt Ends in the oven are a treat every BBQ-lover craves!
+This delectable recipe for pork belly is easy to make with minimal prep, and every bite is so flavorful.
 Enough to serve up to 10 people, pork belly burnt ends are perfect for feeding a crowd!
-Includes oven instructions.

 Jump to: